 About Veteran

-In 1993 the first CD compilation was released: VTC1CD 'Stepping it Out!' which included a track from each of the first twenty-five cassette releases.
+This was VTC1CD 'Stepping it Out!' which included a track from each of the first twenty-five cassette releases.

 Singers: Hubert Freeman, Ted Chaplin and Tony Harvey with John Howson (standing) enjoying a drink in an Ipswich pub before appearing on BBC Radio Suffolk, 1990.
 Photo: East Anglian Daily Times